-Now that we’re well aware of the damaging effects of tanning beds has been established and publicized, more people have turned to self-tanners to get that gorgeous, sun-kissed glow.
+Now that the damaging effects of tanning beds has been established and publicized, more people have turned to self-tanners to get that gorgeous, sun-kissed glow.
 But even now that we have newer, more advanced formulas that promise effortless methodology, applying a self-tanner—at least the right way—is far from fail-proof.
 “There’s a fine line between flawless results and an accidental catastrophe,” explains Julie Nostrand, owner of South Seas Skin Care.
 “The product itself could be of great quality, but the application is even more important to provide the best results.”

 Julie started South Seas Skin Care in 2001 after being diagnosed with skin cancer.
 After years of research and development, Julie created a line of tanning products that features a blend of natural ingredients.
 Today, South Seas is used by over 3,000 film and television makeup artists and celebrities, including Peta Jane Murgatroyd, professional dancer, TV personality and pro cast member on Dancing With the Stars.

 Julie Nostrand: Self-tanners come in a variety of formulas, here are some of their pros and cons:

 Spray: A spray will offer quick, flawless applications if done correctly.
 The product is tinted, easy to manage and dries quickly, however it does take practice to perfect.
 Some propellants cause the product to come out fast leading to high concentrations on the skin and undesirable results.
 When spraying, be sure to cover your bathroom floor or apply in the shower as the overspray can become messy.